einbahnstrasse/MUS218A-Soundscapes-FA2025/xlr-cable-coiling-v02.md

 ## Learning Objectives
 By completing this assignment, students will be able to:
-1. **Identify** the structure and function of a standard 3-pin XLR cable.
-2. **Demonstrate** proper coiling techniques for audio cables.
+1. **Demonstrate** proper coiling techniques for audio cables.
-3. **Differentiate** between proper and improper cable wrapping methods.
+2. **Differentiate** between proper and improper cable wrapping methods.
-4. **Apply** best practices to real-world performance and recording setups.
+3. **Apply** best practices to real-world live sound and recording studio setups.
-5. **Evaluate** their own technique by reviewing their demonstration video.
+4. **Evaluate** their own technique by reviewing their own demonstration video.

 ---

 ## Instructions
-1. **Watch the video tutorial** below on proper cable coiling:
+1. **Watch this short video tutorial** below on proper cable coiling:
    {% include video id="0yPcJD7RVuY" provider="youtube" %}

 2. **Practice** coiling an XLR microphone cable using the method shown.
+Use the hanging XLR cables inside the Bates Sound Studio.

-3. **Record a short video** (using your phone is fine) of yourself demonstrating proper cable coiling.
+3. **Record a short video** of yourself, using your phone, demonstrating proper cable coiling technique.
+If you don't have access to a phone or if it does not record video, ask a friend or ask the studio assistant during their working hours.

-4. **Submit** the video via email to the instructor by the deadline.
+4. **Submit** your video on Lyceum by the deadline, or by emailing it to the instructor.
+Alternatively, contact the instructor to demonstrate your coiling technique in-person during office hours (by the deadline).

 ---

 ## Why This Matters
-After concerts and rehearsals, all students are expected to help with teardown and equipment care.
-Proper cable coiling ensures that cables last longer, avoid knots, and are easy to deploy at the next event.
-This is a fundamental professional skill in audio practice.
+After concerts and rehearsals, all studio personnel are expected to assist with teardown and equipment care.
+Proper cable coiling ensures that our cables last longer, avoid knots, and are easy to deploy at the next event. _This is a fundamental professional skill in audio practice_.

 ---

 ## Submission Requirements
 - A short video file (30–60 seconds).
+- Must be you and nobody else (duh).
 - Clearly show yourself executing the over-under cable coiling technique.
+- Use only an XLR cable (or TRS works).
+Others do not coil the same way.
-- Email to the instructor before the Week 7 deadline.
+- Email to the instructor before the deadline.

 ---

 ## Evaluation Criteria
 - Correct use of the over-under coiling technique.
 - Neatness and consistency of loops.
-- Proper handling of cable ends and connectors.
+- Proper handling of the specified type of cable.
-- Video clarity (can the process be clearly observed?).
+- Video clarity — can the process be clearly observed?

 ---